Last Updated on October 23, 2020 by Sagar Aryal

-- With sterile inoculating loop, select a well-isolated colony of the alpha-hemolytic organism to be tested.
+- With a sterile inoculating loop, select a well-isolated colony of the alpha-hemolytic organism to be tested.

-- Streak the isolates onto 5% sheep blood agar plate.
+- Streak the isolates onto a 5% sheep blood agar plate.

 - Using sterile forceps, place an optochin disk onto the inoculated surface of the agar.